demisto/content/Packs/Elasticsearch/Integrations/Elasticsearch_v2/Elasticsearch_v2_description.md

 Notes:
 - Not all fields can be sorted in Elasticsearch.
 The fields are used to sort the results table.
   The supported result types are boolean, numeric, date, and keyword fields.
 - The integration test button doesn't fully tests the fetch incidents validity.
-To verify that you instance is set up correctly for fetching incidents please run the ***!es-integration-health-check*** command.
+To verify that the instance is set up correctly for fetching incidents please run the ***!es-integration-health-check*** command.